Albert Speer: Defeat of Nazi Germany

 By April, little was left of the armaments industry, and Speer had few official duties.
 Speer visited the Führerbunker on 22 April for the last time.
 He met Hitler and toured the damaged Chancellery before leaving Berlin to return to Hamburg.
+Speer would later claim in his memoirs that during this visit he "confessed to Hitler [...] that he was disobeying his 'scorched-earth' policy", an assertion which has been described as "pure invention" by historian Richard J. Evans.
 On 29 April, the day before committing suicide, Hitler dictated a final political testament which dropped Speer from the successor government.
 Speer was to be replaced by his subordinate, Karl-Otto Saur.
 Speer was disappointed that Hitler had not selected him as his successor.
-After Hitler's death, Speer offered his services to the so-called Flensburg Government, headed by Hitler's successor, Karl Dönitz.
-He took a role in that short-lived regime as Minister of Industry and Production.
+After Hitler's death, Speer offered his services to Hitler's successor, Karl Dönitz.
+On 2 May, Dönitz asked Lutz Graf Schwerin von Krosigk to form a new government, and discussions went on about the formation of the administration for the next few days.
+On May 5, Schwerin von Krosigk presented his cabinet (known as the Flensburg government) and Speer was named as Minister of Industry and Production.
 Speer provided information to the Allies, regarding the effects of the air war, and on a broad range of subjects, beginning on 10 May.
 On 23 May, two weeks after the surrender of German forces, British troops arrested the members of the Flensburg Government and brought Nazi Germany to a formal end.